eelab-dev/EEsizer/README.md

 We evaluated the performance of different LLMs to assess their applicability and optimization effectiveness across seven basic circuits.

 ![Performance comparison of different LLMs](/figures/performance.png)

+# Acknowledgements

+This work was made possible by Peter Denyer's PhD Scholarship at The University of Edinburgh.